+Figure _ Estimated marginal means (EMM) of soil moisture and soil organic matter in low and high budworm stands by sample date.
+Significant sample events are noted with letters and significant sample events are noted with letters.

 Although there is no significant difference between high and low sites, organic mater still tended to be slightly more abundant in high impacted sites during all sample dates than in low impacted sites.
+Soil moisture was significant by sample event (LME, p<0.001) and was greater during the sample events 11 Oct 15, 8 Nov 15, 4 Aug 16, and 19 Sep 16.